Vikings (TV series): Season 5

 At the same time that the series was renewed for a fifth season, it was announced that Irish actor Jonathan Rhys Meyers would be joining the cast, as Heahmund, a "warrior bishop".
 Vikings’ creator Michael Hirst, explained: "I was looking at the history books, and I came across these warrior bishops.
 The antecedents of the Knights Templar: these are people who were absolutely religious, yet they put on armor and they fought.
 Don't let their priestly status fool you, either.
 'They were crazy!
 They believed totally in Christianity and the message, and yet, on the battlefield, they were totally berserk.'"

 WWE wrestler Adam Copeland was cast in a recurring role for the fifth season as Kjetill Flatnose, a violent and bold warrior.
 He is chosen by Floki to lead an expedition to Iceland to set up a colony.
 Irish actor Darren Cahill plays the role of Æthelred of Wessex in the fifth season.
 Nigerian actor Stanley Aguzie told local media he had landed a small role in the fifth season.
 The fifth season also features Irish actor, musician and real-life police detective, Kieran O'Reilly, who plays the role of "White Hair".
 In April 2017 it was announced that Danish actor Erik Madsen would join the cast for the fifth season, as King Hemmig.
 He spent several months of 2016 on the set of The Last Kingdom, portraying a Viking.
 Season 5 involved location shooting in Iceland as well as Morocco, the latter standing in for Sicily and Egypt.

 Season 6

-Russian actor Danila Kozlovsky joined the series for the sixth season, as Oleg of Novgorod, the 10th century Varangian (east European Vikings) ruler of the Rus people.
+Russian actor Danila Kozlovsky joined the series for the sixth season, as Oleg the Wise, the 10th century Varangian (east European Vikings) ruler of the Rus' people.
 Katheryn Winnick, who portrays Lagertha in the series, directed an episode of the season.
 Music for the series was contributed by Scandinavian artists with strong Nordic folk influences, including Wardruna and Danheim.